 First tier accreditation for someone who wants to know the basics of the LEED rating system.
 It currently does not provide your project with an automatic point for participation but will at the very least, validate you in understanding the basic process of LEED certification

 - LEED AP with Specialty

-Has demonstrated a vast knowledge of the particular aspects of certificaiton for a project.
+Has demonstrated vast knowledge of the particular aspects of certification for a project.
 They have been tested and passed the LEED AP exam for their designated specialty.
-The will earn the project they participate on an automatic point just for assuming a role on the project.
-Requirements: LEED Project Experience
+They will earn the project they participate on an automatic point just for assuming a role on the project.

 What does LEED Certification Stand for?

 LEED certification deals with numerous types of projects.
 The program focuses on the design of the building and is now dealing with actual energy consumption after it has been built.
-There are many types of projects that are included in this program:
+Credentials, like the LEED AP designation, are held by people.